Vulfid/arduinoWiFiAnalyzer/README.md

 ## Why This Exists

 I work with 802.11 access points professionally — validating firmware across Wi-Fi 6/6E/7 hardware, writing automated test suites, and debugging RF issues in shielded chambers.
-This project takes that domain knowledge and puts it into a self-contained embedded application, demonstrating wireless expertise implemented in C++ rather than just described on a resume.
+This project takes that domain knowledge and puts it into a self-contained embedded application, demonstrating wireless expertise implemented in C++.
+Also, just cause I thought it'd be neat.

 ---